 Successful providers pride themselves on being employer focused.
 If your (arguably) most important stakeholder is hurtling towards admirable environmental, social and governance (ESG) strategies that they simply don’t have the personnel to deliver on, it’s time to act.
 The majority of organisations now issue a sustainability report.
 Thousands have joined governments in pledging to reach net zero in the coming decades.

-The HE sector continues to play a critical role by ‘leading research into climate change and sharing expertise with government, businesses and local communities’.
-A total of 140 universities pledged their support for Universities UK’s climate change commitments ahead of COP26, and although the debate continues around ensuring they are getting enough government support to help them achieve their goals, this demonstrates the need for collaboration between government, industry and education/skills.
+The HE sector continues to play a critical role.
+It is ‘leading research into climate change and sharing expertise with government, businesses and local communities’.
+A total of 140 universities pledged their support for Universities UK’s climate change commitments ahead of COP26.
+Although the debate continues around ensuring they are getting enough government support to help them achieve their goals, this demonstrates the need for collaboration between government, industry and education/skills.
 Sammy Shummo, Group Director of Apprenticeships at London South Bank University (LSBU), is heavily involved in the Greater London Authority-funded Green Skills Hub.
 He explains, “The cross-sector group looks at which new standards can be brought in (such as the Level 4 Sustainability Manager) and which apprenticeships can, at the point of their review, be updated from a sustainability lens, including architecture, civil engineering and building services; programmes that LSBU already delivers.”

 From green jobs to sustainability within all jobs

 This is where it gets interesting.
 For many of us, the term ‘green jobs’ evokes a mental image of wind-turbine construction workers or conservation officers knee-deep in wetlands.
-Indeed, the job site ‘greenjobs.co.uk’ lists 212 such roles, covering thousands of vacancies relating to environmental, renewable energy farming, material management and the like – clearly born out of a market opportunity spotted by someone clued up on the prediction from the global Green Jobs Initiative that ‘a greener economy could generate 15 to 60 million additional jobs globally over the next two decades.’
+Indeed, the job site ‘greenjobs.co.uk’ lists 212 such roles.
+This covers thousands of vacancies relating to environmental, renewable energy farming, material management and the like.
+These are clearly born out of a market opportunity spotted by someone clued up on the predictions from the global Green Jobs Initiative.
+It asserts that ‘a greener economy could generate 15 to 60 million additional jobs globally over the next two decades.’

 However, that is just part of the picture.
-There is another, harder to define, area for employers and their learning and development partners to focus on – and that is the increase of sustainability within all jobs.
+There is another, harder to define, area for employers and their learning and development partners to focus on.
+We must increase of sustainability within all jobs, not just new ones.

 Speaking on a ‘green apprenticeships’ podcast for the Institute for Apprenticeships, Judy Lin Wong explains the role of the Green Apprenticeships Advisory Panel (GAAP): “The Institute for Apprenticeships and Technical Education (IfATE) is not just concentrating on developing the area of new green jobs.
 It has also developed a sustainability framework for people to find out what the sustainability elements are of all jobs.
 For example, in the industry of hair and beauty, the chemicals that you use, how you dispose of them, and how you protect yourself and the environment are all part of this framework.”